lucianoengdev/Investimentos_x_Acidentes/README.md

 ## Article Scope And Modeling Extension

-The article produced from this repository focuses on the exploratory findings developed so far:
+The article produced from this repository focuses on the exploratory findings developed during the main analytical phase:

 - changes in fatal-crash levels over time;
 - dangerous kilometer zones using a corrected linear road reference;